hossamaldin/SOEN342-/README.md

 ### UML State Machine

-* A UML protocol state machine modeling the lifecycle of a `Task` is included in the `Documentation/` folder
+* A UML protocol state machine modeling the lifecycle of a `Task` is included in the `Documentation/Iteration4_Docs` folder
 * States: `OPEN → COMPLETED / CANCELLED`

 ### Demo Video

-* A 5-minute demo video is included in the `Documentation/` folder
+* A 5-minute demo video is included in the `Documentation/Iteration4_Docs` folder

 ### Final Artifacts

-All final UML artifacts are in the `Documentation/` folder:
+All final UML artifacts are in the respective `Documentation/Iteration4_Docs` folder.

-* Domain Model
-* Class Diagram
-* Data Model
-* State Machine

-Previous versions are archived in `Documentation/archives/`.
+Previous Documentation is stored in its respective folder: `Documentation/Iteration[x]_Docs`.

 ---